 They often keep their feelings to themselves, and they don’t get easily upset or distressed.

 When faced with challenges, they remain calm and logical, preferring to rely on reason rather than emotions.

-People who are Stoic may also have a strong sense of self-control.
+Stoic people may also have a strong sense of self-control.

-They are able to maintain their composure in difficult situations and resist temptation.
+They can maintain their composure in difficult situations and resist temptation.

 As a result, they are often able to stay focused and achieve their goals.

 While not everyone who is level-headed and self-controlled is necessarily Stoic, these are some of the most common traits associated with the personality type.